1. Trade Hub Knowledge Base

 When are the changes happening?

-The introduction of the new Border Target Operating model will see some changes regarding the requirements for moving goods subject to sanitary and phytosanitary controls between the EU and GB.
+The introduction of the Border Target Operating model has resulted in changes regarding the requirements for moving goods subject to sanitary and phytosanitary controls between the EU and GB.

 Example export health certificates